RasaHQ/rasa/docs/core/knowledge-bases.rst

     - what is with [I due forni](restaurant)?
      ...

-The above examples just show examples related to the restaurant domain.
+The above example just shows examples related to the restaurant domain.
 You should add examples for every object type that exists in your knowledge base.

 All user requests can be divided into two categories: